Jean George at the Connaught

 The Connaught's Carlos Place address has long functioned as a reference point for what formal Mayfair dining looks like at its most restrained.
 The building's Edwardian facade, the quiet of the surrounding streets, and the hotel's standing as one of London's oldest continuously operating luxury properties all set a register before a guest reaches the dining room.
 Jean George at the Connaught operates inside that established framework, bringing a Modern French program into a room that carries considerable institutional weight.

 London's top-tier Modern French category is competitive.
 Sketch, The Lecture Room and Library and Alex Dilling at Hotel Café Royal occupy the Michelin three-star end of the French-influenced spectrum.
-Jean George at the Connaught positions itself differently: ranked #200 in the Opinionated About Dining Classical Europe list in 2024 and climbing to #219 in 2025, with a Recommended citation in 2023, it has built a consistent presence in a category where recognition tends to cluster around a small number of addresses.
-The OAD Classical designation matters here — it signals alignment with tradition-led technique rather than the avant-garde end of the Modern French spectrum, placing Jean George alongside European rooms where the cooking prioritises refinement over disruption.
+Jean George at the Connaught positions itself differently: the record shows a consistent OAD Classical Europe presence over three consecutive years, with a Recommended citation in 2023, a #200 ranking in 2024, and a #219 ranking in 2025.
+The OAD Classical designation matters here, it signals alignment with tradition-led technique rather than the avant-garde end of the Modern French spectrum, placing Jean George alongside European rooms where the cooking prioritises refinement over disruption.

 Sourcing and the Question of Ethical Consistency in Hotel Fine Dining